richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab.md

     print(perform_ocr(image_path))
 ```

----

-#### Step 4: Run the Python Script
+### Run the Python Script

-Execute the script in PowerShell:
+Execute the following command in PowerShell to run the OCR script:

 ```powershell
 python ocr.py